isabella232/dotnet-smsnotifications/readme.md

 </div>
 ```

-This is pretty much it when it comes to the SMS and sinch functionality, in hte solution you will see some user handling and a few pages to deal with messages that is standard aspnet stuff.
+That's pretty much it when it comes to the SMS and Sinch functionality, in the solution you will see some user handling and a few pages to deal with messages that is standard aspnet stuff.
 Clone this and let me know if you have any questions.